Bisle: Bisle Reserve Forest

 Bisle Reserve Forest is a reserve forest east of Bisle village.
-It is contiguous with Kagneri Reserve Forest to the north, Bhagimalai Reserve Forest of Dakshina Kannada district to the west, and Kukke Subramanya forest range to the southwest.
+It is contiguous with Kagneri Reserve Forest to the north, Bhagimale Reserve Forest of Dakshina Kannada district to the west, and Kukke Subramanya forest range to the southwest.
 To the south it merges with Pushpagiri Wildlife Sanctuary of Kodagu district.

 Around 24 km from Bisle towards Kukke Subramanya there is beauty spot of Bisle called Bisle Betta or Bisle View Point.
 From here one can see the mountain ranges of 3 districts: Kumara Parvatha (1319 m) of Dakshina Kannada district, Pushpagiri (1712 m) and Dodda Betta (1119 m) of Kodagu district and Patta Betta (1112 m) and Enni Kallu (900 m) of Hassan district.
 The highlight of this point is that the view has a valley, with Giri River separating the beauty point and these mountain ranges.
 The forest department has erected a shelter here to sit and enjoy the view.

 Though Bisle is given the status of reserve forest, the stretch from Kulkunda to Bisle gate is undisturbed by human activities except for the following constructions by forest department.